|

 - excessive hair growth, usually on the face, chest, back or buttocks

-- weight gain
+- difficulty losing weight or weight gain

-- increased insulin resistance.
+- increased fatigue.

 Uterine fibroids, known medically as leiomyomas, are solid non-cancerous hormone-driven muscular tumors that grow in or on the uterus, often during reproductive years and mainly affect women who have not been through the menopause.
 Not everyone has symptoms.